kingluo/myresume/README.md

 The PostgreSQL is used to store persistent data, e.g. sms and processing records, And it also do the message delivery scheduling, handling retry rules, routing rules and barring rules.
 The database would pg_notify the protocol adapter to do the delivery task.
 Table partitioning is used to archive history messages in month.
 The logic is written in pl/pgsql.

-And I design and implement some extra components:

-* cdr kafka client
-* convenient restful API to access the SMSC, e.g. send/receive short message
-* db benchmark tool written in golang

 ### CDMA SSP

 *2014-2015 Elephanttalk*